 What makes Cortex Prime so good to me is that it is one of the few examples of a product which has learned from how people actually play and buy RPGs, especially setting-agnostic RPGs.
 The GM is the book’s audience, the GM wants to know how to run what they want and how to present it to their players.
 The GM may be the only person in the group who will buy the book.
 The players will read as little as possible to understand how to play the game, so it is more useful to equip the GM to write their own summary than it is to have an expansive player-facing section.
 Certain Agendas and Principles work as well for the game document as they do the GM.
 Structure any discussion of rules variants in such a way that you “Tell the Consequences and Ask”.
 Provide enough examples and discussion of how mechanics and variants work, but “Draw Maps, Leave Blanks” when it comes to the full breadth of possibility.
 And finally, “Be a Fan of the Characters” and make it clear that there’s no one right way to play with such a large palette.
 Cortex Prime may be the culmination of over 20 years of game development, but it’s clear that some big lessons have been picked up along the way.

 Cortex Prime has been sent to distributors, and will be available at a game store near you soon.
-This space will be updated once digital distribution options are available.
+Cortex Prime is available to purchase online at cortexrpg.com.